amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 Now, try compiling the code.

 > **Note:** Please note that when compiling the game for the first time, it may
-> take upwards an half an hour.
-Be assured, though, that subsequent builds of
+> take a long time.
+Rest assured, though, that subsequent builds of
 > the project will be faster.

 You should be able to see the application start, but nothing